Top 10 Best Christian Allegory Books For Your Next Adventure

 Top 10 Christian Allegory books

 Before we really dig into the best Christian allegory books, lets set a foundation of why they’re worth reading.
-Because the power of allegory books can’t be denied.
-They tend to capture the imagination, and take you along for the ride.
+Because their power is impressive.
+They tend to capture the imagination and take you along for the ride.
 So we want to know where we’re going is where we want to be, right?

-Then we can cover the best Christian allegory books for kids, teens, and adults.
+Then we can cover the best books in this genre for kids, teens, and adults.
 I have some really fun ones for all ages, and I can’t wait to share them with you!!

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

-Why The Use of Allegory in the Bible Should Affect our Book Choices?
+Why The Use of Biblical Allegory Should Affect our Book Choices?

 • Nathan’s story about the lamb, to get David to realize and confess just exactly what he’d done, and repent.
 (2 Samuel 12:1-4)